LinkedIn's Q3 2015 Earnings

-Editor’s Note: We’d like to share with you the announcement related to our 2014 third quarter earnings.
-We’ll also be providing updates from the earnings call on StockTwits starting at 2pm Pacific Time today.
+Editor’s Note: We’d like to share with you the announcement related to our 2015 third quarter earnings.

-Today, we reported our financial results for the third quarter 2014.
-LinkedIn demonstrated strength in the third quarter, leveraging the scale created by our member network to deliver growth across all three product lines.
+Today, we reported our financial results for the third quarter 2015.
+LinkedIn achieved strong performance across all three product lines during the quarter.

 I highly encourage you to review associated materials, including our GAAP and non-GAAP reconciliation.